Using the ModSecurity Rules from Trustwave SpiderLabs with NGINX WAF

 Currently, the only way to download the Trustwave_SpiderLabs Rules is with the

 SecRemoteRules directive.
-While the directive simplifies the process of getting the rules onto an instance of NGINX_Plus with the ModSecurity_WAF, the following caveats apply:
+While the directive simplifies the process of getting the rules onto an instance of NGINX WAF, the following caveats apply:

 - Every time you reload the NGINX_Plus configuration or restart NGINX_Plus, the rules are freshly downloaded from a remote server.
 The